anakarpow/AWS-CICD-Pipeline/README.md

 # AWS Cross-Account CI/CD Pipeline
 - This project provides an AWS SAM-based solution for deploying a cross-account CI/CD pipeline using AWS CodePipeline and CodeBuild.
 - The pipeline is designed to deploy resources into both development (DEV) and production (PROD) AWS accounts, following best practices for security and automation.
+- The pipeline is activated at each commit in the selected branch
+- See `pipeline-structure.png` for a visual representation of the pipeline structure.

 ## Features